You can experiment with different loads and areas.

 42 Lower the pilot relief setting until the small ball valve opens.

 43 The small flow across the pilot generates a pressure difference across the control orifice in the main spool.
-This opens the main valve against the spring to relieve the supply line pressure to tank.
+This opens the main valve against the spring to relieve the supply line pressure to the tank.

 44 The pressure drop across the main spool is normally only about to 3-4 bar.

 45 Although the main relief valve section has a poppet nose, leakage can still occur between the spool section and the tank line.
-This valve cannot therefore be used to hold a static load for any period of time.
+This valve cannot, therefore, be used to hold a static load for any period of time.

 51 To test the pressure reducing valve first apply a load to the cylinder and increase the supply pressure.